 - Completed application form; - A check or money order for \$40 (nonrefundable) payable to Georgian Court University; - Official transcript(s) showing the award of a baccalaureate degree from a regionally accredited college or university.
 In addition, official transcripts from each undergraduate and graduate institution attended.
 The transcript(s) must be in sealed and signed envelopes.
 If the original seals have been broken, the transcripts are considered unofficial and cannot be used toward your application.
-If applying to a post-master's certificate program, then a transcript showing the award of a master's degree is also required; - If applicant is a non-native English speaker, then a rating of Advanced High on the Oral Proficiency Interview is also required; - A copy of valid NJ instructional certification(s); and - Evidence of a cumulative undergraduate GPA of at least 3.0. - A personal interview with the School of Education admissions coordinator may be required prior to admission and is required prior to enrollment in courses.
+If applying to a post-master's certificate program, then a transcript showing the award of a master's degree is also required; - If applicant is a non-native English speaker, then a rating of Advanced High on the Oral Proficiency Interview is also required; - A copy of valid NJ instructional certification(s); and - Evidence of a cumulative undergraduate GPA of at least 3.0. - A personal interview with the Department Chairperson or Program Director may be required prior to admission and enrollment in courses.